They rushed him to the emergency room.

 Think of your business plan as a way to map out what you’d like to do and determine if you’re on the right path.
 It’s not a blueprint, blueprints are followed to the letter.
 It’s more of a comprehensive roadmap that can change at any moment.

-It keeps you, your team, and any third parties on the same page about what the business is about, where you want to take it, and how you plan to make your goals a reality.
+It keeps you, your team, and any third parties on the same page about what the business is about, where you want to take it, and how you plan to make your goals and objectives a reality.
 Bplans has a large library of business plan templates you can choose from.

 Historically, a business plan is divided into six parts.
 You can tweak this depending on what you want to accomplish and who the plan is for.
 Here are the most important parts.